arramac/ArramacScratch/query.md

 As the above examples show cases, UDFs integrates the power of JavaScript language with the DocumentDB SQL to provide rich programmable interface to do complex procedural, conditional logic with the help of inbuilt JavaScript runtime capabilities.

-DocumentDB SQL provides the arguments to the UDFs for each document in the source at the current stage (WHERE clause ‘or’ SELECT clause) of processing the UDF.
+DocumentDB SQL provides the arguments to the UDFs for each document in the source at the current stage (WHERE clause or SELECT clause) of processing the UDF.
 The result is incorporated in the overall execution pipeline seamlessly.
 If the properties referred to by the UDF parameters are not available in the JSON value, the parameter is considered as Undefined and hence the UDF invocation is entirely skipped.
 Similarly if the result of the UDF is Undefined, it’s not included in the result.

 In summary, UDFs are great tools to do complex business logic as part of the query.